How to Make Pop Music in 6 Steps

 1. Play Pop Chords

-Most pop songs use simple progressions usually made up of 3 note chords.
+Most pop music use simple progressions usually made up of 3 note chords.

 “Firework” by Katy Perry has the following chord progression: G, Am, Em, C – these chords belong to the C major scale.